 •Define a delivery location with a storage space within ITAM.
 For details on setting up both, see Locations and storage spaces.

 This procedure assumes that the smartphone app is already set up for use in your organization.
-You must be assigned the Mobile Asset Manager user role to use the app.

 1.Open the app on your phone.
 Enter your Tenant URL, then tap Continue.